ClaraSmyth/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Just a repo to participate in advent of code
+This repo is just to participate in advent of code and learn go in the process.